Chickens That Lay Blue Eggs

 Araucana Chicken

 The Araucana lays around 250 blue eggs per year.
-The shells are blue on the inside as well, not only on the outside.
+The shells are blue on the inside as well as on the outside!

 Some Araucanas are rumpless (have no tail) and have distinguishable tufts of feathers that grow from their neck area.